scaleway/scaleway-cloud-controller-manager/docs/loadbalancer-annotations.md

 ### `service.beta.kubernetes.io/scw-loadbalancer-health-check-http-uri`
 This is the annotation to set the URI that is used by the `http` health check.
+It is possible to set the uri per port, like `80:/;443,8443:/healthz`.
-NB: Required when setting service.beta.kubernetes.io/scw-loadbalancer-health-check-type to `http`.
+NB: Required when setting service.beta.kubernetes.io/scw-loadbalancer-health-check-type to `http` or `https`.

 ### `service.beta.kubernetes.io/scw-loadbalancer-health-check-http-method`
 This is the annotation to set the HTTP method used by the `http` health check.
+It is possible to set the method per port, like `80:GET;443,8443:POST`.
-NB: Required when setting service.beta.kubernetes.io/scw-loadbalancer-health-check-type to `http`.
+NB: Required when setting service.beta.kubernetes.io/scw-loadbalancer-health-check-type to `http` or `https`.

 ### `service.beta.kubernetes.io/scw-loadbalancer-health-check-http-code`
 This is the annotation to set the HTTP code that the `http` health check will be matching against.
+It is possible to set the code per port, like `80:404;443,8443:204`.
-NB: Required when setting service.beta.kubernetes.io/scw-loadbalancer-health-check-type to `http`.
+NB: Required when setting service.beta.kubernetes.io/scw-loadbalancer-health-check-type to `http` or `https`.

 ### `service.beta.kubernetes.io/scw-loadbalancer-health-check-mysql-user`
-This is the annotation to set the MySQL user used to check the MySQL connection when using the `mysql` health check,
+This is the annotation to set the MySQL user used to check the MySQL connection when using the `mysql` health check, It is possible to set the user per port, like `1234:root;3306,3307:mysql`.
 NB: Required when setting service.beta.kubernetes.io/scw-loadbalancer-health-check-type to `mysql`.

 ### `service.beta.kubernetes.io/scw-loadbalancer-health-check-pgsql-user`
 This is the annotation to set the PgSQL user used to check the PgSQL connection when using the `pgsql` health check.
+It is possible to set the user per port, like `1234:root;3306,3307:mysql`.
 NB: Required when setting service.beta.kubernetes.io/scw-loadbalancer-health-check-type to `pgsql`.

 ### `service.beta.kubernetes.io/scw-loadbalancer-proxy-protocol-v1`